pico2/Arianrhod/Source/sources/cpython/Doc/library/unittest.rst

       if __name__ == '__main__':
           unittest.main(verbosity=2)

+   The *defaultTest* argument is either the name of a single test or an iterable of test names to run if no test names are specified via *argv*.
+If not specified or ``None`` and no test names are provided via *argv*, all tests found in *module* are run.

    The *argv* argument can be a list of options passed to the program, with the first element being the program name.
 If not specified or ``None``,